Air Florida Flight 90: In popular culture

 The Discovery Channel Canada/National Geographic TV series Mayday (also called Air Crash Investigation or Air Emergency) dramatized the accident in an episode titled "Disaster on the Potomac" (aired in some countries as "Tragedy on the Potomac").

-The PBS series Nova featured the crash in season 2, episode 2, of the TV show Why Planes Crash, in an episode called "Brush With Death".
+The PBS series Nova featured the crash in season 2, episode 2, of the TV show Why Planes Crash, in an episode called "Brush with Death".

-The National Geographic Channel series Seconds From Disaster also dramatized the accident entitled "Plane Crash in the Potomac".
+The National Geographic Channel series Seconds from Disaster also dramatized the accident entitled "Plane Crash in the Potomac".

 Aircrash Confidential also covered the accident in one of their episodes.

 The crash was also dramatized in the 1984 made-for-TV movie Flight 90: Disaster on the Potomac.

 Critical Rescue has also dedicated an entire episode to the heroes of the disaster.

-The flight has also been shown on the show When Weather Changed History on US-based The Weather Channel.
+The flight has also been shown on the show When Weather Changed History on American-based The Weather Channel.

-The National Law Enforcement Museum, which opened in Washington, DC, in 2018, has footage of the crash on display along with interviews of survivors and other first-hand accounts.
+The National Law Enforcement Museum, which opened in Washington, D.C. in 2018, has footage of the crash on display along with interviews of survivors and other first-hand accounts.
 The display includes the U.S. Park Police helicopter involved in the rescue of Flight 90's survivors.

-Arland D Williams, Jr., is commemorated in Sarah Hickman's song "Last Man in the Water".
+Arland D Williams, Jr., is commemorated in Sara Hickman's song "Last Man in the Water".

+Air Florida Flight 90 is described in Season 2, Episode 1 of the HBO series, The Rehearsal.